 Additionally, UNMMG extended funds to the Medical Center for the funding of the Negative Arbitrage Account fund as required by the bond rating agencies.
 UNMMG advanced the Medical Center \$10,125,000 in November of 2010.
-During the years ended June 30, 2015 and 2014, the Medical Center repaid \$2,040,000 and \$0, respectively.
 Final endorsement was completed on June 18, 2014.
-The final balance owed to UNMMG for the funding on the Negative Arbitrage was paid on July 29, 2014 in the amount of \$2,040,000.
+The final balance owed to UNMMG for the funding on the Negative Arbitrage was paid on July 29, 2014 in the amount of \$2,040,000 and is reflected in the statement of cash flows presented for fiscal year 2015.